Northeast Board of Directors

 Reed and his wife, Barbara, live in the woods by Nickerson MN.
 Their farmstead is powered by solar and wind for electricity and wood for heating, domestic hot water and cooking maple syrup.
 At their farmstead the Reeds experiment with non-fossil fueled season extension which is part of their mission of growing food for themselves, their six children and 5 grandchildren.

-Dave is an Assistant Extension Professor with University of Minnesota Extension and is affiliated with the Forestry and Small Farms teams.
-Dave also works closely with Minnesota's Anishinaabe (Ojibwe) communities, most notably with Fond du Lac Band, developing Tribal College Extension programs.
-Dave's expertise lies in farm/forest livelihoods, market-based conservation, and community-based development.
+Dave is the program coordinator for the University of Minnesota's master of development practice (MDP) professional degree program and a lecturer and member of the graduate faculty at the Humphrey School of Public Affairs.
+The MDP program focuses on sustainable development practices across a variety of academic disciplines.
+Previously, Dave was an Associate Extension Professor with U of M Extension and was affiliated with the Forestry and Small Farms teams.
+Dave worked closely with Minnesota's Anishinaabe (Ojibwe) communities, most notably with Fond du Lac Band, developing Tribal College Extension programs.
+Dave's expertise is in farm/forest livelihoods, market-based conservation, and community-based development.
 Once a business analyst with Target, for much of the past decade Dave worked in Latin America as a researcher, consultant, and, with his wife, as Peace Corps volunteers in Ecuador's sustainable agriculture and small business program.
-Dave earned his doctorate from the University of Florida for research in Mexico on livelihoods and value chains.
-He has a master's in conservation biology from the University of Minnesota and a bachelor's in business from Wisconsin-Madison
+Dave earned his doctorate from the University of Florida for his work in Mexico on forest livelihoods and value chains.
+He has a master's in conservation biology from the University of Minnesota and a bachelor's in business from Wisconsin-Madison.